Initial Configuration

 - Click your avatar in the top-right corner of the navigation bar.

-Once inside the admin panel, you'll see the admin sidebar on the left with sections for Organization, Members, Appearance, Communication, and Integrations.
+Once inside the admin panel, you'll see the admin sidebar on the left with sections for Organization, Members, Appearance, Communication, Integrations, and System.
 The main content area displays the settings for whichever section you've selected.

 Step-by-Step Details